Collaborative Honeypot Defense in UAV Networks: A Learning-Based Game Approach: Optimal Contract Design in Partial Information Asymmetry

 \begin{IEEEproof} The detailed proof can refer to \cite{5738226}.
 As a single-variable optimization problem, the problem in (\ref{eq:4-1-theorem4}) can be efficiently solved by methods such as binary search. \end{IEEEproof}

-In Algorithm \ref{Algorithm2-1}, a dynamically optimal VDD sequence allocation method with low-complexity is designed in lines 11-13 to iteratively search for sub-sequences that violate contractual feasibility and adjust them by Theorem \ref{theorem2-7}.
-The maximum number of iterations is $J{'}-1$.
-Specifically, for any decreasing sub-sequence $\{S_{m}^*,S_{m+1}^*,\cdots,S_{n}^*\}\subseteq \mathbf{S}^*$, all its elements are dynamically adjusted by resolving the following single variable optimization problem:
+In Algorithm~\ref{Algorithm2-1}, a dynamically optimal VDD sequence allocation method with low-complexity is designed in lines 11-13 to iteratively search for sub-sequences that violate contractual feasibility and adjust them {to ensure contractual feasibility} by Theorem \ref{theorem2-7}.
+Specifically, for any decreasing sub-sequence $\{S_{l}^*,S_{l+1}^*,\cdots,S_{m}^*\}\subseteq \mathbf{S}^*$, all its elements are dynamically adjusted by resolving the following single variable optimization problem: